The role and responsibilities of a customer relationship manager How to comprehensively personalize the customer experience

 The job title of chief experience officer is increasingly replacing that of the chief customer officer (CCO) and CMO in many organizations.
 The role of a CXO is generally broader than that of a CCO, especially when it comes to ensuring a positive experience of internal customers, such as employees, suppliers and vendors.

-In 2020, almost 90% of organizations have a CXO, or CXO equivalent, according to Gartner.
+As of 2020, almost 90% of organizations have a CXO or CXO equivalent, according to Gartner.
 This is a significant increase from 2017, when more than 35% of companies did not have a CXO.

 CXO vs. CMO

-CX, not marketing, is becoming the main goal for many brands.
-This causes many companies to replace the CMO role with a CXO, which is often a rebranding rather than the firing and replacement of a CMO.
-Many organizations still have both CMO and CXO roles.
+Customer experience, not marketing, is becoming the main focus for many brands.
+This causes some companies to replace the CMO role with a CXO, which is often a rebranding rather than the firing and replacement of a CMO.
+However, many organizations still have both CMO and CXO roles.

 Continue Reading About chief experience officer (CXO)